-656 SOCIOLOGY OF HEALTH CARE
+SOCIOLOGY OF HEALTH CARE

-Prerequisite: permission of instructor.
-A general study of the field of medical sociology with special emphasis on analysis of health and health care in the contemporary urban United States.
+Prerequisite: Graduate standing in Sociology or permission of instructor.
+A general study of the field of medical sociology with special emphasis on analysis of health and health care in the con-temporary urban United States.
 (Same as KSU 72323).

-URBAN HEALTH CARE 657
+657 URBAN HEALTH CARE

-- Prerequisite: permission.
-Relationships between urban social structures and processes and organization and functioning of health-care delivery systems in urbanized nations.
-Seminar, DEVIANCE 3 credits - 663 Prerequisite: permission.
+Prerequisite: Graduate standing in Sociology or permission of instructor.
+Relationships between urban social structures and processes and organization and functioning of healthcare delivery systems in urbanized nations.
+Seminar.

+663 DEVIANCE

+Prerequisite: Graduate standing in Sociology or permission of instructor.
 Examination of nature and types of deviance.
 Problems and issues in theory and research.
-(Same as KSU 72760) Seminar. - SOCIOLOGY OF CRIMINAL BEHAVIOR 664 - nalysis of relationship of crime and delinquency to social structure and social processes.
+(Same as KSU 72760) Seminar

+SOCIOLOGY OF CRIMINAL BEHAVIOR 664

+Prerequisite: Graduate standing in Sociology or permission of instructor.
+Analysis of relation-ship of crime and delinquency to social structure and social processes.
 Responses by criminal justice agencies.
-Seminar. - JUVENILE DELINQUENCY: THEORY AND RESEARCH 665 3 credits Prerequisite: permission.
-Analysis of theories of delinquency; ecological, class structural, sub-structural, etc. Review of relevant research also presented.
 Seminar.

+JUVENILE DELINQUENCY: THEORY AND RESEARCH 665

+Prerequisite: Graduate standing in Sociology or permission of instructor.
+Analysis of theories of delinquency; ecological, class structural, substructural, etc. Review of relevant research also presented, Seminar,